unepwcmc/ProtectedPlanet/docs/known-issues.md

 ## CI

-- **The suite is green.** Full run 2026-09-04 on Rails 8.1.3.1 with `load_defaults 8.1`: **738 runs, 1972 assertions, 0 failures, 0 errors,
+- **The Ruby suite is green with no skips.** Full run 2026-09-16 on Rails 8.1.3.1, Ruby 4.0.6: **754 runs, 2036 assertions, 0 failures, 0 errors, 0 skips** (in CI;
-  2 skips**, matched by three consecutive green `Tests` runs in Actions.
-- **The 2 skips are the portal FDW integration tests**, and they are skipped structurally, not flakily — `release_workflow_integration_test.rb:28` and `release_orchestration_integration_test.rb:12` both call `skip` when the portal FDW schema is absent from the test database, which it always is locally and in CI. ⚠️ **This supersedes the earlier "may still be flaky" entry for `release_orchestration_integration_test`:** the test is not flaky, it never runs.
-Its question is still unanswered, and the release path — the highest-stakes code in the app — has no executing integration coverage.
-Getting the FDW schema into the test database is what would change that.
+  locally 16 view tests still fail on the vite manifest, see Local development).
+- **The 2 portal FDW integration tests now RUN — and the release path has real coverage for the first time.** `release_workflow_integration_test.rb` and `release_orchestration_integration_test.rb` used to `skip` whenever `portal_fdw` was absent, which was always, in CI and locally.
+They now load `test/support/portal_fdw/schema.sql` (the 50 portal tables as local tables — the release only SELECTs from them, so foreign vs local does not matter) and `seed.sql` (one GBR polygon PA) via `load_portal_fdw_fixture`, inside the test transaction.
+Together: 62 assertions across import → staging → swap → cleanup → backups.
+Regenerate the schema with `bin/rails pp:test:regenerate_portal_fdw_schema` when the portal schema changes; verified to reproduce the committed file byte-for-byte.
+- ⚠️ **Correction: `release_orchestration_integration_test` WAS flaky.** A previous
+  version of this entry said it "is not flaky, it never runs".
+That was wrong — it was never exercised, so nobody could tell.
+Once it ran, it failed on **1 run in 5**, reproducibly with `--seed 3923` (workflow test first, then orchestration), with the same *"Target staging table staging_protected_areas does not exist or has no records"* message originally reported.
+Root cause was a real production bug, not a test problem — see **Release → checkpoint store memoized across releases**.
+Fixed;
+  seed 3923 and 8 further random-order runs now pass.
 - **The explanation at the top of `.github/workflows/test.yml` is out of date** and now actively misleading.
 It says the repo has no test CI, that the jobs "will report red until the suite is fixed", and blames `lib/tasks/db.rake`